icing/blog/httpd-2.4.50.md

 At the core of security inside the server are its mechanisms for _authorization_, meaning what a request from the outside is allowed to access.
 The most basic is the authorization for `all` which means all requests, regardless of where they come from, what user has maybe authenticated or not or which method they use.

-All linux distributions we know of install a Apache httpd with permissions for `all` properly set.
+Most linux distributions we looked at install a Apache httpd with permissions for `all` properly set.
 For example, in debian, your `apache2.conf` contains:

 ```
 <Directory />